 ACT 4491 Advanced Accounting (3)

-Theory and applications of accounting for business combinations, branches and segments, partnerships, and foreign currency transactions and translations.
+An analysis of the theory and applications of accounting for business combinations, partnerships, and foreign currency transactions and translations.
+Accounting majors must complete this course with a grade of C or better.
 Prerequisite: ACT 3392.